-A. The practice rather than the individual GP (or non-GP) Provider is responsible for paying arrears of contributions immediately.
-The PCSE or the LHB is within its rights to recover any arrears from future payments it makes to the practice.
-If the Provider has left or retired it is the practice who is still responsible for paying arrears.
+A. The GMS, PMS, or APMS contractor is liable for paying these contributions and any arrears must be paid immediately.
+Where an individual GP (or non-GP Provider) has left the surgery and owes arrears the contractor (i.e. surgery) is responsible for paying these arrears of contributions immediately; not the individual.
+The PCSE or the LHB is within its rights to recover any arrears from future payments it makes to the surgery.
 GP (and non-GP) Providers should seek expert advice from an accountant with experience in GP finances in respect of paying arrears and the 'knock on' effect on tax relief/NI.